Wikia/discreETLy/dashboard/plugins/athena_usage/README.md

 # Athena Usage plugin

 Athena Usage shows summarised daily, weekly and monthly data usage in Athena queries for an `executing_user`.
-This plugins aims to help users track their queries' efficiency.
+This plugin aims to help users track their queries' efficiency.

 Relies on accessing `QUERIES_TABLE`, storing queries' info.